konstellation-io/kdl-project-template/README.md

 - After any git commit, it is recommended to run dvc status to visualize if your data version also needs to be committed
 - After any git push, we should run dvc push to update the remote
 - After any git checkout, we must dvc checkout to update artifacts in that revision of code

+## Information on dvc

+For more information on dvc and its usage.
+Please refer to our (confluence page)[https://intelygenz.atlassian.net/wiki/spaces/K/pages/81362945/Introduction+to+dvc]